spacescan-io/docs/docs/guide/viewandupdatecat.md

 ## Update CAT details from here

-CAT details can be update from the [top tokens page](https://www.spacescan.io/xch/cat1/topTokens).
+CAT details can be updated from the [top tokens page](https://www.spacescan.io/xch/cat1/topTokens).
-If any CAT doesnot have any details, the CAT owner can update the CAT by clicking on the `Update CAT` button displayed alongside their CAT.
+If any CAT does not have any details, the CAT owner can update the CAT by clicking on the `Update CAT` button displayed alongside their CAT.
 After clicking `Update CAT` button, the user need to undergo [these steps](../guide/updatecatinfo.md) for updating the CAT.

 :::tip HINT